phelum/AccessPoint/README.md

     hap4mb

-Name comes from hostapd for mobile broadband.
+The name comes from hostapd for mobile broadband.
+These scripts enable the device to be an access point with the upstream link via a mobile phone or a mobile broadband dongle.

+The main script files are mon4hap, hap4mb_mon, and hap4mb_ctl.

+mon4hap monitors the wifi and link interfaces and will start the wifi in station mode and then react when an upstream link appears.
+This occurs when the device is plugged in and udev creates the interface file.

+hap4mb_mon starts/stops hap4mb_ctl when interfaces change.
+This
+means the device will be in wifi station mode until an upstream link is enabled.

+hap4mb_ctl runs an access point session.
+It kills the wifi interface and then runs hostapd until a terminating event occurs.

+The recommended setup is to start mon4hap at startup (e.g. from rc.local) so it can react to interface changes and cause the device to either be in wifi station mode or access point mode.
+The rc.local command is "setsid -f /usr/local/bin/mon4hap > /var/log/mon4hap.log".
+For testing it would be better to start mon4hap manually (perhaps with the "-d" switch) and view the screen output.

     Installation.

-All the hap* files and bash_ip4.sh should be in /usr/local/bin.
+All the /ulb files and bash_ip4.sh should be in /usr/local/bin.
-Customising hap4mb.conf is required for your network details and interfaces.
+Customising mon4hap.conf and hap4mb.conf will be required for your network details and interfaces.

 The eth1 and usb0 files are from my network interfaces.
 Obviously they will require customising for other machines.
 Which interface gets created for the dongle depends on the dongle.
 Smart dongles with DHCP server capability often appear as eth* devices while simpler devices (e.g. dumbphones) appear as usb*.
-Both these interfaces should be "allow-hotplug".
-The key change is that pre-up, post-up, and post-down call the monitor script (/usr/local/bin/hap4mb_mon).
+I now use udev rules so the interfaces are given special names based on their MAC address.
+This allows entries in the script files to enable/disable certain features based on the upstream interface name.
+These upstream interfaces should not be "auto" or "allow-hotplug" as mon4hap will start them as appropriate.

     Packages Required.